yvg/yvg.github.io/blog/src/md/drafts/ai_productivity_multiplier_dysfunction_amplifier.md

 Experiment for yourself.
 Measure what matters.
 Adjust.

 - AI is a multiplier.
 It amplifies what you already have: good or bad.
 - Team dynamics come first.
-Trust, autonomy, psychological safety.
+Invest in trust, autonomy, psychological safety, and skills.
 - Then architecture: clear boundaries, boring patterns, repeatability over DRY.
 - Personal gains are real, but only if you set up boundaries early.
 - What's next: AI as an organisational multiplier.
 Still figuring that out.